-After I graduated from Cebu Institute of Technology (CIT), I got a job as a security guard at CIT.
-That was when I met Fernando Candawan from Doce Pares.
-In a short time, he became my instructor in Combat Judo and Arnis.
-Master Candawan was also working in the Registrar’s office of CIT.
-We practiced at the CIT compound every night from 8:00 p.m. to 11:00 p.m.
-Actually, Master Fernando “Nanding” Candawan, aside from Combat Judo and Arnis, is also a Judo (Japanese) player.
-He is a former boxer and a bodybuilder.
-After a few months working as a security guard, I was transferred to the Registrar’s office where Master Nanding Candawan also worked.
-A few months later, we organized a club with some enthusiasts in Combat Judo and Arnis.
-That was the formal birth of DUREX- Judo-Arnis-Karate Club in the headquarters inside CIT.
-In addition to Eskrima/Arnis (stick defense) and Combat Judo (knife defense), we also offered Korean Martial Arts Moo Duk Kwan (Tang Soo Do).
+After I graduated from the Cebu Institute of Technology (CIT), I got a job as a security guard there.
+That was when I met Master Fernando Candawan from Doce Pares.
+In a short time, he became my instructor in combat judo and arnis.
+Master Candawan was also working in the Registrar’s Office at CIT.
+We practiced at the CIT compound every night from 8:00 to 11:00.
+Master Candawan, aside from being a combat judo and arnis practitioner, was also a judo (Japanese) player.
+He was a former boxer and bodybuilder.
+After a few months working as a security guard, I was transferred to the Registrar’s Office where Master Candawan also worked.
+A few months later, we organized a club with some combat judo and arnis enthusiasts.
+That was the formal birth of DUREX Judo-Arnis-Karate Club in the headquarters inside CIT.
+In addition to eskrima/arnis (stick defense) and combat judo (knife defense), we also offered Korean martial arts: Moo Duk Kwan (Tang Soo Do).
 In the same year, we affiliated the DUREX Judo-Arnis-Karate Club to the Doce Pares headquarters and our Tang Soo Do to the headquarters in Bacolod City under Grandmaster Casimiro “Chingi” Grandeza.
-We personally talked to Grandmaster Ciriaco “Cacoy” Cañete about our affiliation to Doce Pares Club, and I went to Bacolod City to meet with Grandmaster Grandeza to inform of our intention to affiliate to the Moo Duk Kwan (Tang Soo Do Assn.).
+We personally talked to Grandmaster Ciriaco “Cacoy” Cañete about our affiliation to Doce Pares Club, and I went to Bacolod City to meet with Grandmaster Grandeza to inform him of our intention to affiliate with the Moo Duk Kwan (Tang Soo Do) Association.

-However, in early 1966, Master Nanding Candawan left Cebu to pursue a job in the Registrar’s office in the University of Mindanao.
+However, in early 1966, Master Candawan left Cebu to pursue a job in the Registrar’s Office at the University of Mindanao.
 Nevertheless, I maintained our practice in CIT every Sunday morning.
-We had a strength of more than one hundred, all CIT students, and were able to expand our club to Lapu-Lapu City Cebu, Minglanilla Cebu, Butuan City Mindanao, Cagayan de Oro City, and Tagbilaran City Bohol.
+We had a strength of more than one hundred, all CIT students, and were able to expand our club to Lapu-Lapu City, Cebu; Minglanilla, Cebu; Butuan City, Mindanao; Cagayan de Oro City; and Tagbilaran City, Bohol.

-Later I went to the club of Grandmaster Felimon “Momoy” Cañete, a walking distance, and to the Doce Pares headquarters with the house of Grandmaster Ciriaco “Cacoy” Cañete.
-Unknown to all then, I had private lessons with GM Momoy Cañete, especially in the Espada Y Daga and double Arnis amara.
-GM Momoy is a secretive man; I like that.
+Later I went to the club of Grandmaster Filemon “Momoy” Cañete, within walking distance, and to the Doce Pares headquarters within the house of Grandmaster Ciriaco “Cacoy” Cañete.
+Unknown to all then, I had private lessons with Grandmaster Momoy Cañete, especially in espada y daga and double arnis amara.
+Grandmaster Momoy was a secretive man; I like that.
 Almost every Sunday afternoon I attended practice with his senior students, such as Ben Culanag, Ben Irog-irog, Peryong, and Banoy Borja.
-I really practiced with GM Momoy after all his students left the class.
+I really practiced with Grandmaster Momoy after all his students left class.
 He refrained me from joining the advanced students.
 However, I always followed his advice and his instructions not to tell or give to anyone what I have learned from him.
-As I said earlier, he is a very secretive man.
-That is why even in DUREX Club, nobody knew that I was practicing with Grandmaster Momoy Cañete because I was afraid he might not give me or teach me his techniques anymore.
-Grandmaster Momoy has so many locks in Combat Judo and Espada Y Daga.
-He has a beautiful long-range style and Arnis Kata.
-Maybe no one knew that GM Momoy and my mother-in-law were very close friends, and that the former house of my mother-in-law was very close to the house of Momoy.
-GM Momoy was also a faith healer, so when my mother-in-law got sick, GM Momoy would use his Oracion to cure her.
-Once when I got a severe headache, GM Momoy applied his Oracion by holding the back of my head, and within 30 seconds the headache was gone.
-I was always curious about his ability to cure, and if it had anything to do with his expertise in Arnis or Espada Y Daga.
-I invited GM Momoy to dinner, and had the chance to talk to him about his extraordinary skill in curing by the use of Oracion, but was afraid to open my mouth.
-Before I went to Saudi Arabia, I met GM Eulogio “Yulling” Cañete.
-I cannot forget his advice to me: “Don’t forget the techniques that you learned from your instructor;” it is the same Doce Pares style.
+As I said earlier, he was a very secretive man.
+That is why even in DUREX Club, nobody knew that I was practicing with Grandmaster Momoy Cañete because I was afraid he might not teach me anymore.
+Grandmaster Momoy had so many locks in combat judo and espada y daga.
+He had a beautiful long-range style and arnis kata.
+Maybe no one knew that Grandmaster Momoy and my mother-in-law were very close friends, and that the former house of my mother-in-law was very close to the house of Momoy.
+Grandmaster Momoy was also a faith healer, so when my mother-in-law got sick, he would use his oracion (prayer) to cure her.
+Once when I got a severe headache, Grandmaster Momoy applied his oracion by holding the back of my head, and within 30 seconds the headache was gone.
+I was always curious about his ability to heal, and if it had anything to do with his expertise in arnis or espada y daga.
+I invited Grandmaster Momoy to dinner, and had the chance to talk to him about his extraordinary skill in healing through the use of oracion, but was afraid to open my mouth.
+Before I went to Saudi Arabia, I met Grandmaster Eulogio “Yulling” Cañete.
+I cannot forget his advice to me: “Don’t forget the techniques that you learned from your instructor”; it is the same Doce Pares style.
 Later he told me to always search for techniques to improve my style and abilities.

-When I was in Saudi Arabia, I became a member of WTSDA (World Tang Soo Do Assn.), based in Philadelphia, by Grandmaster Jae Shin, and I received the Gold lifetime membership of said association.
-Later, I also became a member of the WOMA (World Organizer of Martial Arts, Saudi Arabia ) by Grandmaster Tianero.
+When I was in Saudi Arabia, I became a member of the WTSDA (World Tang Soo Do Association), based in Philadelphia, under Grandmaster Jae Shin, and I received the Gold Lifetime Membership of said association.
+Later, I also became a member of WOMA (World Organizer of Martial Arts) in Saudi Arabia under Grandmaster Tianero.

-I am indebted to all the Grandmasters and students throughout my martial arts career, especially to my personal instructor GM Fernando “Nanding” Candawan for his influence and role in my martial arts skills; to Grandmaster Felimon “Momoy” Cañete for his patience, wisdom, and trust in me not only as a martial artist, but also a protector of his secret techniques; to my first Korean martial arts instructor Manuel “Maning” Yu; to Grandmaster Casimiro “Chingi” Gradenza, President of the Philippine Moo Duk Kwan (Korean Tang Soo Do) of the Bacolod City; and to Maning “Undo” Tenebro.
+I am indebted to all of the grandmasters and students I have trained with throughout my martial arts career, especially to my personal instructor, Grandmaster Fernando “Nanding” Candawan, for his influence and role in my martial arts skills; to Grandmaster Filemon “Momoy” Cañete, for his patience, wisdom, and trust in me not only as a martial artist, but also as a protector of his secret techniques; to my first Korean martial arts instructor, Manuel “Maning” Yu; to Grandmaster Casimiro “Chingi” Gradenza, President of the Philippine Moo Duk Kwan (Korean Tang Soo Do) of Bacolod City; and to Maning “Undo” Tenebro.

-In October of 2003, I came to join my wife as an immigrant here in the United States of America .
-At the same time I was also invited as a representative from Saudi Arabia and Philippines for a World Tang Soo Do tournament held in Philadelphia, PA , USA .
-Since being here in the states, I have conducted a 4-part seminar in Arnis, in cooperation with the Ferrer Academy of Martial Arts in Cypress, California.
+In October of 2003, I came to join my wife as an immigrant here in the United States.
+At the same time I was also invited as a representative from Saudi Arabia and the Philippines for a World Tang Soo Do tournament held in Philadelphia, Pennsylvania.
+Since being here in the states, I have conducted a 4-part seminar in arnis, in cooperation with the Ferrer Academy of Martial Arts in Cypress, California.”